IDAES/idaes-pse/docs/property_models/general/pure/NIST.rst

    ":math:`T_{ref}`", "temperature_ref", "None", "Temperature at reference state"

 .. note::
     This correlation uses the same parameters as for the ideal gas heat capacity with additional parameters `F` and `H`.
 These parameters account for the enthalpy at the reference state defined by NIST.
-User wanting to use a different reference state will need to update `H`.
+Users wanting to use a different reference state will need to update `H`.

-Ideal Gas Molar Entrolpy
+Ideal Gas Molar Entrorpy
 ------------------------

 The correlation for the ideal gas molar entropy is derived from the correlation for the molar heat capacity and is given below: